MdWahiduzzamanEmon/Link-sharing-app/README.md

 ### Protecting Routes

 Once the user logs in, they will receive a JWT token that will be stored in localStorage.
 This token is used to protect certain routes and ensure only authenticated users can access the main UI and other protected features.

+### Testing Demo User

+To test the application without registering, you can use the following demo user credentials:

+- email: `wahedemon09@gmail.com`
+- password: `12345678`